onli/ursprung/README.md

  * gems:
   * sinatra
-  * sinatra-browserid (the one in the repo is currently defunct, see http://40hourworkweek.blogspot.de/2012/06/i-have-been-playing-with-mozillas.html for a solution)
+  * sinatra-browserid (the one in the repo is currently defunct ruby 1.9.x, see http://40hourworkweek.blogspot.de/2012/06/i-have-been-playing-with-mozillas.html for a solution)
   * json
   * sqlite3
   * sanitize